3 Email Metrics to Watch — and 2 More Metrics to Check

 A Note About Apple’s iOS 15 Update

-Historically, email service providers (ESPs) tracked open rate using a hidden pixel image in every email.
-When a user opened the email, the image was automatically downloaded and logged as an open by the ESP.
+Historically, email service providers (ESPs) tracked open rates using a hidden pixel image in every email.
+When a user opened the email, the image was automatically downloaded and logged as open by the ESP.

 While fears of inflated or inaccurate open rates are relevant — Apple and Apple Mail users make up roughly 35% of the global email provider share — it’s important to focus on factors you can control (as listed above) to boost your open rate.